BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Explaining the Ethical Principles

-The case will be best explained or a person’s decision-making and moral behavior with the help of a set of rules in the sphere of ethics.
-There is a set of four principles of ethical reasoning and actions which are universal and apply to all fields among them healthcare and they include autonomy, beneficence, non malefficence and lastly justice.
-McDermott-Levy et al. (2018) pointed out that there are more principles of ethical theories for understanding and or justifying ethical choices comprehensively, and these principles are basic in nature.
+The case will be best explained as a person’s decision-making and moral behavior with the help of a set of rules in the sphere of ethics.
+There is a set of four principles of ethical reasoning and actions that are universal and apply to all fields among them healthcare and they include autonomy, beneficence, non malefficence, and lastly justice.
+McDermott-Levy et al. (2018) pointed out that there are more principles of ethical theories for understanding and or justifying ethical choices comprehensively, and these principles are basic.
 Autonomy asserts an individual’s right to self-determination, that is, the right to make decisions that affect a person’s own life and treatment without any forceful inducement or coercion.

-It affirms the phenomena of people’s right to be informed on their health and exercise decision on whether to go for a treatment or not in the matters of health care delivery systems.
-Self-directedness focuses on the respect of every uniquely designed values and passion together with the importance of freedom to decide.
-This has a self-evident value of treating people with diginity and respect (Pugh, 2020).
-Beneficence as a principle means that in regard to other persons the moral need to promote their well-being and do what is right for these people has to be met.
+It affirms the phenomena of people’s right to be informed on their health and exercise decision on whether to go for treatment or not in the matters of health care delivery systems.
+Self-directedness focuses on the respect of every uniquely designed value and passion together with the importance of freedom to decide.
+This has a self-evident value of treating people with dignity and respect (Pugh, 2020).
+Beneficence as a principle means that regarding other persons the moral need to promote their well-being and do what is right for these people has to be met.

-From this concept, rise the duties of healthcare providers for treatment and treatments with aim of enhancing patients’ health.
-However, beneficence goes a step further from mere non-malfeasance as it also demands actions to directly enhance the patient’s status in order to achieve their optimal welfare.
+From this concept, the duties of healthcare providers for treatment and treatments with the aim of enhancing patients’ health.
+However, beneficence goes a step further from mere non-malfeasance as it also demands actions to directly enhance the patient’s status to achieve their optimal welfare.
 Regarding Cheraghi et al. (2023), the matrix reflects the commitment to performing good things to the patient’s benefit.

-Nonmaleficence, formerly expressed as “do no harm,” relates to the basic principle that one should not inflict harm on other people.
-This concept entails the assertion that whenever the implementation and application of cures and treatments is under consideration, healthcare practitioners must balance the benefits and the possibilities of the undesirable outcomes arising from the implementation of a medical treatment plan.
+Nonmaleficence, formerly expressed as “do not harm,” relates to the basic principle that one should not inflict harm on other people.
+This concept entails the assertion that whenever the implementation and application of cures and treatments are under consideration, healthcare practitioners must balance the benefits and the possibilities of the undesirable outcomes arising from the implementation of a medical treatment plan.

-The principle before doing no wrong in Latin is called Primum non nocere (Floridi & Cowls, 2019).
-Additional, a just society is one in which the society does not only distribute the pie equally but also fairly.
+The principle before doing no wrong in Latin is called Primum non nocere (Florida & Cowls, 2019).
+Additionally, a just society is one in which the society does not only distribute the pie equally but also fairly.
 Regarding medical treatment, equity entails that the quality of health care a patient receives should not depend on his or her wealth or any other characteristic.
-Thus, health care disparities are negated and all people may receive proper medical treatment.
+Thus, healthcare disparities are negated and all people may receive proper medical treatment.
 Justice has a close connection with such values as fairness, equality, and responsibility for society’s members (Nilan, 2023).

 Slide 06: